Self-Balancing Robot with Wi-Fi Joystick Control

 This repository documents my work on a two-wheeled self-balancing robot built on an STM32H7-based control platform.

-The project focuses on the core robotics stack needed to bring up a real robot system: embedded firmware, IMU integration, attitude estimation, motor communication, real-time balance control, system tuning, and hardware/software integration.
+The project focuses on the core robotics stack needed to bring up a real robot system: embedded firmware, IMU integration, attitude estimation, motor communication, real-time balance control, system tuning, and an ESP32-S3 Wi-Fi joystick web interface.

 ### What this project demonstrates